inuits/inuits-policy-based-auth/README.md

 As you can see in these examples, dynamically loading policies will allow you to add new policies and override existing ones, which makes this package highly customizable and generic.

 ### Custom policies
-Continuing from the examples above, you can make a custom policy by creating a folder ```policies``` within a specific app.
+Continuing from the examples above, you can make a custom authorization policy by creating a folder ```policies``` within a specific app.
 Here you can create a policy which you can add to your configuration.
 In this case we name our new policy the same as an existing one, which will override it.
-Each policy must inherit from BasePolicy and implement the abstract methods ```authenticate``` and ```authorize```.
+Each authorization policy must inherit from BaseAuthorizationPolicy and implement the abstract methods ```authenticate``` and ```authorize```.

 Example folder structure:
 ```